cykoravish/Dating-website-01/README.md

 # Dating-website-01
-This is a code of dating site made with the help of bootstrap.
+This is a basic look of a dating chat website.
+I built this web page look completely by using Bootstrap.